Why donate

 TIP

 Given content scripts run in the web page context, this means that only BEX’s that interact with a web page can use content scripts.
 Popups, Options and Devtools will not have a content script running behind them.
-They will all however have a background script.
+They will all however have the background script.

 WARNING